Robert Martins

-Robert Martins (born in Penryn, Cornwall on 26 February 1822; died 1904) was a British draughts player who was World Checkers/Draughts Champion from 1859 to 1864.
-Although of English/Cornish origin he spent much of his later life in Scotland.
+Robert Martins (26 February 1822 in Penryn, Cornwall – 1904) was a British draughts player who was World Checkers/Draughts Champion from 1859 to 1864.
+Although of English/Cornish origin, he spent much of his later life in Scotland.
 He was a noted rival of James Wyllie.
-"Chambers's Journal" physically described him as tall, pale-faced, and long-headed.
+Chambers's Journal physically described him as tall, pale-faced, and long-headed.
 While in personality they considered him courteous and cautious in expressing opinions on points of the game.